 - Remain calm.

 - Do not hang up.
 Keep the caller on the line as long as possible and listen carefully.
-If at all possible, have a second staff member contact the Campus Director or Campus Security Monitor while you keep the caller on the line and ask the following questions:
+If possible, have a second staff member contact the Campus Director or Campus Security Coordinator while you keep the caller on the line and ask the following questions:

 - Where is the bomb/chemical or other hazard?

 - When will it explode/be activated?

 - What does it look like?

 - What kind of bomb/hazard is it?

 - What will cause it to explode/activate?

 - What is your name?

 - Did you place the bomb/hazard?
 WHY?

+- Where are you?

-Caller's voice a.
-Note natt orn of si neech tyne of voice tone C hock a ll that a nnly Calm Excited Loud or voice Soft iicck a Deep рріў.
-Nasal Raspy Distinct Slurred Normal Crying Laughter Slow Rapid Disguised Accent Lisp Stutter Drunken Familiar Incoherent Deep breathing Background sounds: Ch eck all tl nat apply.
-Voices Airplanes Street noises Trains Quiet Bells Clear Static Animals Party Vehicles Horns House noises PA system Music Factory machines Motor Phone bo oth Other: Other: 「hreat langu age: Check all that a apply.
-Well- spoken (educated) Foul Taped Incoh erent Irrational Message read from scrip
+Exact wording of the threat: If v oice is fam iliar, who does it so und like?
+Male Female Adu lt Juvenile Age Caller's voice: Note pattern of speech, type of voice, tone.
+Check all that apply.
+C Calm Excited Loud Soft Deep Nasal F Raspy Distinct Slurred Normal Crying Laughter S Slow Rapid Disguised Accent Lisp Stutter [ Drunken Familiar Incoherent Deep breathi ng Background sounds: Check all that apply. ١ oices/ Airplanes Street noises Trains Quiet Bells C Clear Static Animals Party Vehicles F Horns House noises PA system Music Factory machines N ∕lotor Phone booth Other:

+Threat language: Check all that apply.

+Well- spoken (educated) Foul Taped Incoherent Irrational Message read from script Did caller indicate knowledge of the building?
+Give specifics: Person receiving call: Phone number where call received: